 Events and Activities

-If you haven't got time to volunteer but like the sound of what we do, we'd love you to join in and support us however you can.
+If you like the sound of what we do, we'd love you to join in and support us however you can.
 You can order a delivery for your next event of simply pop in to see us for coffee and a cake at our First Friday Cafe, or come along to one of our events.
 You can also show us your support by donating on our donation page of course….. and we always love to welcome new volunteers if that’s your thing too…

 Our 'First Friday Cafe' runs from 10am until 2pm (there's also a two course lunch available from 12pm) on the first Friday of every month at St Thomas' House, just off St Thomas' Square in Salisbury (SP1 1BA).
 It's a great opportunity to nip out for a delicious, healthy meal - or to take a quick coffee break - without breaking the bank.
 Any profit we make is channelled back into our work, contributing towards our overheads and running costs.
 Hopefully we’ll be back to the café soon, but for now the pandemic has put that on hold.
 Stay tuned for updates!

-We also run cookery workshops (our next is for school leavers but we've also run them for local charities and associations) and we can create bespoke workshops and private events on request.
+We also run cookery workshops for school leavers, local charities and associations; we can create bespoke workshops and private events on request.

 We can cater for corporate buffets and private parties as well as community events – why not give us a try?

 The vast majority of the food we use is high quality surplus that we receive from local supermarkets, independent retailers and direct from farms across the region.
 It might be misshapen and therefore not suitable for the supermarket shelves or it might just be that a bountiful harvest has produced more than is needed that week.

 We also have our own allotment where we grow a wonderful array of unusual and heritage-variety fruit and veg.
-There's always produce on the go and we're lucky enough that our plot is surrounded by stunning land, perfect for foraging.
+There’s usually something delicious to try and we’re lucky enough that our plot is surrounded by stunning land, perfect for foraging.